Insurance guide · Verified July 2026

 Does Medicare cover HRT?

 The medication side works better than the visit side.
-Medicare Part D plans typically include generic estradiol (pills and patches) and micronized progesterone on their formularies — tier placement varies by plan, so check your plan's formulary document rather than trusting a general answer, including this one.
-The visitis where Medicare patients hit the same wall as everyone else: the cash-pay platforms (Alloy, Winona, Hers, Evernow's membership) don't bill Medicare at all.
-Midi Health reports accepting some Medicare Advantage plans alongside its PPO network — the only platform in our set where that's on the table.
+Medicare Part D plans typically include generic estradiol (pills and patches) and micronized progesterone on their formularies.
+Tier placement varies by plan, so check your plan's formulary document rather than trusting a general answer, including this one.
+The visit is where Medicare patients hit the same wall as everyone else.
+The 10 cash-pay platforms we track (Alloy, Winona, Defy Medical, Sesame Care, Hone Health, Hers Menopause, Wisp, Gala Health, Inner Balance and Telos RX) don't bill any insurer, Medicare included.
+And taking commercial insurance is not the same as taking Medicare: Midi Health bills commercial plans and states plainly on its own pricing page that it accepts no Medicare, no Medicare Advantage, no Medicaid and no Medi-Cal.
+The other 2 publish no Medicare position we could verify, so treat those as unknown rather than as covered and ask before you book.
+Your Part D plan covers the generic medication; the telehealth visit is out of pocket unless you see a Medicare-accepting clinician in person.
 Medicare's telehealth rules have shifted repeatedly since 2020; verify the current visit-coverage rules on Medicare's own telehealth page before booking anything.
-And Medicaid is the bluntest answer on this page: Midi cannot treat Medicaid/Medi-Cal patients even as self-pay, and no cash platform we verified participates.

 How do I check my own coverage in 10 minutes?